pdxgx/neoepiscope-paper/README.md

 neoepiscope neoepitopes are output in Mel5\_tumor\_v\_Mel5\_normal.neoepiscope.out, Mel5\_tumor\_v\_Mel5\_normal.neoepiscope.tumor.out and Mel5\_tumor\_v\_Mel5\_normal.neoepiscope.comprehensive.out

+**Post-processing**

-The same processes can be run for patients Mel8 and Mel12 by replacing 'Mel5' with 'Mel8' or 'Mel12' in the commands.
+The same commands above can be run for patients Mel8 and Mel12 by replacing 'Mel5' with 'Mel8' or 'Mel12' in the commands.

-To compile which epitope sequences were enumerated by each caller, you can run our python script to parse the output of each tool for each patient.
+To compile which epitope sequences were enumerated by each caller and for each patient, you can run our python script to parse the output of each tool for each patient.

 ```python epitope_comparison.py -d HOME_DIRECTORY```